fluffer

 <STATUS><SPACE><META>\r\n<CONTENT>

-To implement [GemBytes] on a type is to decide which Gemini response is appropriate for it.
+To implement [GemBytes] on a type is to decide the response appropriate for it.

 use fluffer::{GemBytes, async_trait};